Bigless27/Can-activate-route-guard/README.md

-# Parent to child communication.
+# Can Activate Route Guard.
+Authenticating a user

-* Using the @Input and @Output decorators within Angualr 4 to pass data between components!
+* Using the Can Activate route guard to authenticate a user!

 ### Running the application